21 Things to Do in Campeche Mexico and Insider Tips To Make the Most of Your Trip

 Here you can also find nice hotels and posadas where to stay along the coast.

-On the way to Ciudad del Carmen, before the long bridge across the Laguna de Termino, you will find a small town called Isla Aguada, which translates to “watered island”.
+On the way to Ciudad del Carmen, before the long bridge across the Laguna de Terminos, you will find a small town called Isla Aguada, which translates to “watered island.”
 Odd, I know!

-You wouldn’t have any reason to visit here if it was not for the awesome boat tour that local fishermen offers from the Malecon (seafront promenade).
+You wouldn’t have any reason to visit here if it weren’t for the awesome boat tour that local fishermen offer from the Malecón (seafront promenade).

-It’s a 2-hour tour that takes you around the Laguna de Termino, a huge bay where a cute family of dolphins lives freely.
+It’s a 2-hour tour that takes you around Laguna de Terminos, a vast bay where a family of dolphins lives freely.

 Miguel Colorado is a surreal place located only a 2-hour drive from Campeche that is worth visiting if you love nature.

-It was a nice cabaña with external bathrooms and it was kind of creepy at night because I was the only guest.
+It was a nice cabaña with external bathrooms, and it was creepy at night because I was the only guest.

-I arrived just on time for the sunset and I was offered a tour by a local girl to visit a bat cave.
+I arrived just in time for the sunset, and a local girl offered me a tour to visit a bat cave.
 I was curious and I accepted.

-During the night I had a cat visiting me and spending the night with me which was nice but odd.
+During the night, a cat visited me and spent the night with me, which was nice but odd.

-When I talked to the lady who was managing the cabañas the following morning and I told her about the cat, she smiled and told me that it was there to protect me from the snakes.
+When I spoke to the lady who was managing the cabañas the following morning and told her about the cat, she smiled and said it was there to protect me from the snakes.

 Early morning I drove up to the Cenote and was happy to learn that I arrived right before two coach busses full of people.